tenbergen/neotemp/README.md

 # neotemp
- An adafruit neopixel stick thermostat for Raspberry Pi.
+ An adafruit NeoPxel stick thermostat for Raspberry Pi.

 ## Hardware Requirements
 - at least one adafruit NeoPixel Stick with 8x 5050 RGB LEDs or some other WS2812B or SK6812-based LED things (example: https://www.adafruit.com/product/1426)